kevinsbello/iscan/docs/usage.rst

 -------------------

 We recommend using a virtual environment via ``virtualenv`` or ``conda``, and use ``pip`` to install ``iscan-dag``.
-To use iSCAN, first install it using pip:
+To use :py:mod:`iscan`, first install it using pip:

 .. code-block:: console